snl-dakota/dakota/docs/user/usingdakota/introduction/helloworld.rst

 - Assuming Dakota ran successfully, :ref:`skim the three text files <classicoutput-main>` (restart files are in a binary format).
 - :ref:`Learn more about this example's parameter study method, and the rosenbrock test problem. <examples-gettingstarted-main>`
-- :ref:`Explore the many methods available in Dakota <methodtypes-main>`.
+- :ref:`Explore the many types of studies that are possible in Dakota <studytypes-main>`.
 - :ref:`Learn the syntax needed to use these methods <inputfile-main>`.
 - :ref:`Learn how to use your own analysis code with Dakota <advint>`.